Therapy for Depression in Washington, DC

 Depression may be the most common mood disorder impacting millions of people in the U.S. every year.
 If you’re one of the countless people trying to overcome the effects of depression, the good news is...

-Heather Ruiz is a Licensed Graduate Social Worker in Washington, DC with several years of experience working with individuals and families in various settings, including...
+Natalie Ciaccio is a Licensed Graduate Social Worker in Tenleytown, Washington, DC with several years of experience working with children, youth and families...

 Erika Bugaj, MA, MSW, LICSW LCSW, LCSW-C